Maximum Likelihood Estimation

 • maxval::Real=1e5 if no MultistartDomain is specified, a cube of size (-maxval, maxval)^(×n) is constructed

-Returns a MultistartResults object, which saves some additional information such as the number of iterations taken per run, the initial guesses, etc. The parameter configuration is obtained with MLE(R).
+This returns a MultistartResults object, which saves some additional information such as the number of iterations taken per run, the initial guesses, etc. The parameter configuration is obtained with MLE(R).
+Alternatively, one could for example specify a distribution for the initials of the multistart optimization via

 The results of a multistart optimization can be visualized with a plot of the sorted final objective values, ideally showing prominent step-like features where the optimization reliably converged to the same local optima multiple times.